2. Structure Your Week Around Assignment Types

 Juggling just two classes at a time makes this type of work very manageable alongside my daily routine.
 Making a schedule and using the course calendar provided to you through our Engage learning system helps with time management as well.

-Engage tracks what you still need to turn in, study for, and allows you to move around things when life gets in the way.
-It not only makes you more aware of what is going on in your classes, it also holds you more accountable to get those things done in time.
+Engage tracks what you still need to turn in and study for and allows you to move around things when life gets in the way.
+It not only makes you more aware of what is going on in your classes; it also holds you more accountable to get those things done in time.

 About the Author